-Dustin enjoys attending symphonies, plays, watching classic films and spending time with his wife and two children.
+Dustin enjoys attending symphonies, plays, watching classic films and spending time with his wife and three children.
 He looks forward to the day he will get to see his children perform in a Performing Arts Center in the Tri-Cities!

 Jennifer Porter is a Program Officer at the Vista Hermosa Foundation.
 As a newcomer to the Tri-Cities in June 2019, she joined ACTF as a volunteer member of the Strategic Planning Committee.
 Jennifer is a strong believer in community engagement and also serves on the Habitat for Humanity's Family Services Committee.

 In 2018, Jennifer received her PhD in Geography from the University of Washington.
 As an artist-scholar, she is interested in the role the arts play in community engagement and urban change.
 In 2016, Jennifer completed a 15x5m mosaic mural in Costa Rica, titled 'Mariposas Contra la Violencia.'
 She has been a university educator since 2011 and in 2018, while teaching at the University of Washington, she was recognized as an outstanding instructor for her use of assignments that empower students to be engaged members of their communities outside of the classroom.